 Disaster relief involves four distinct phases.
 Needs persist long after the headlines fade.
 Funding beyond the initial phase is a huge opportunity for philanthropists to make a larger impact.

-Preparedness involves actions taken before an emergency to ensure a more effective response and steps to minimize the damage caused by a disaster.
-Stockpiling necessary supplies, developing disaster response protocols, performing regular disaster drills, and setting up pooled insurance mechanisms are all examples of activities that increase preparedness and lessen the human and economic cost of disasters.
+Unfortunately, communities can’t eliminate all disaster risk.
+However, they can prepare in ways that ensure an effective initial response that minimizes damage.
+Stockpiling supplies, developing disaster response protocols, performing regular drills, setting up mechanisms that pool insurance — these are all examples of activities that can increase preparedness and lessen the human and economic cost of disasters.

 - International Federation of the Red Cross

 Pooled funds like those listed below benefit trusted, effective local nonprofits that know where funds are most needed and are best positioned to rebuild their communities.